 Is the EES the same as Etias?

-Minors will also need an Etias.
-Their adult parent or guardian will need to apply for them.
+Minors and those over 70 will also need an Etias even if they do not need to pay.
+In the case of under-18s, an adult parent or guardian will need to apply for them.

 The Etias will require applicants to submit their name, address, and contact details, parents’ names, passport details, educational level, and occupation, and country and address of first intended stay.